 2. Kananaskis Country Hikes

 Kananaskis Country is a multi-use area home to hundreds of unique trails and parks.
+There are plenty of outdoor activities to enjoy while taking in the breathtaking views of the Canadian Rockies.

 The parks found in Kananaskis Country are open to a variety of different activities including hiking, camping, biking, horseback riding, and skiing.
 You can check out the full list of parks and the amenities offered at each on the Alberta Parks website.